BenjaminKoshyBiju/BenjaminKoshyBiju/README.md

 - 👋 Hi, I’m @BenjaminKoshyBiju
-- 👀 I’m interested in java,python, react and C# programming languages
-- 🌱 I’m currently learning react-native and have already created an App.
+- 🌱 I’m currently learning javascript and focusing MERN Stack.
-- 💞️ I’m looking to learn more on App development and become a fullStack Developer.
+- 💞️ I’m looking to learn more on JS Frameworks and API's to become a fullStack Developer.
 - 📫 How to reach me benjaminkoshy038@gmail.com